Avanti! (newspaper): Pietro Nenni at Avanti!

 Editorial staff of Avanti! in Milan, 1921.
 The first sitting on the left of secretary Fasano is Guido Mazzali.
 The third sitting from left, with gaiters, is Pietro Nenni, and on his side, with moustaches and glasses, there is Walter Mocchi.
 The first above on the right is the satirical cartoonist Giuseppe Scalarini, with Giuseppe Romita sitting in front of him.

-On 19 April 1921, Nenni signed its first article for the socialist newspaper under the title of "The failure of Versaglia policy".
+On 19 April 1921, Nenni signed his first article for the socialist newspaper under the title of "The failure of Versaglia policy".

 In Paris, Nenni subscribed to PSI and began a path which, in around two years, would lead him to the leadership of the autonomist side of the Party.
 During the Congress of Milan in 1923, it was in favour of the merger between PSI and the Communist Party of Italy, as imposed by the Soviets and supported by Serrati and the Party secretary Costantino Lazzari.
 The congress appointed Nenni as new director of Avanti!.

 Since then, during the whole exile in France and the period of underground in Italy, the relationship between Pietro Nenni and Avanti! had become stronger until 1948.

 On 31 December 1925, the Mussolini Cabinet made the law n.
 2037 on press passed by the Chamber of the Deputies and on 31 October 1926 the newly established fascist regime closed all the publications issued by the opposition.
 Avanti!, like all the other antifascist newspapers, was obliged to interrupt their prints in Italy but continued to be published in exile, under the impulse of Nenni, in Paris and Zürich every week.